Five Codependency Resources for Couples and Families

 Dr Darlene Lancer is a licensed marriage and family therapist (LMFT) based in Santa Monica, CA. Over her 30-year career, she has has helped countless individuals recover from codependency and trauma.

-Her book will assist you in recognizing the signs of codependency, and to start caring for yourself and family in a healthier way.
+Her book will assist you in recognizing the signs, and starting to caring for yourself and family in a healthier way.

 Co-Dependents Anonymous International at CoDA.org